abhaytiwaricode/muit-notes-4th-semester/Computer Networks.md

 ## Unit 1: Introduction Concepts

-- **Goals and Applications of Networks**: Networks are designed to facilitate communication and resource sharing among devices.
+1. **Goals and Applications of Networks**
+- **Networks are designed to facilitate communication and resource sharing among devices.
 The goals include efficient data transfer, resource sharing, reliability, and scalability.
-Examples of network applications include email, web browsing, file sharing, video streaming, and online gaming.
+Examples of network applications include email, web browsing, file sharing, video streaming, and online gaming.**
 - **Network Structure and Architecture**: Networks can be classified based on their geographical scope (LAN, MAN, WAN) and topology (bus, star, mesh).
 For example, a LAN (Local Area Network) connects devices within a small geographic area like an office building or a home.
 - **The OSI Reference Model**: The OSI (Open Systems Interconnection) model defines a framework for understanding how networks operate.
 It consists of seven layers: Physical, Data Link, Network, Transport, Session, Presentation, and Application.
 Each layer has specific functions, facilitating modular design and interoperability.
 - **Network Topology Design**: Network topology refers to the arrangement of nodes and links in a network.
 Delay analysis involves assessing the time it takes for data to travel from source to destination.
 Backbone design focuses on the high-speed links connecting different parts of a network.